vijay-raghav/vijay-raghav.github.io/_projects/(1) EasyFD.md

 ---
 # EasyFD - Reimagining fixed deposits for India
 \\
+Note : this is a project from 4 years ago when I was still learning design, so my visual design skills have improved Nevertheless here goes.
 Sometime last year, I opened a fixed deposit to stash some of my savings with my bank and had this thought : interest rates have hit record lows, considering inflation and taxes - fixed deposits are a losing proposition.
 Then I read about corporate FDs that were offering 8+% interest rates (not without the risks though), but there was no simple way to book them - there was a lot of paperwork required and the hassle didn't seem worth it.